Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/08-hardware-calibrations.md

 <AssemblyInstructionBlock title="Calibrating the stirring in the UI" images={["user-guide/calibrate.png","user-guide/calibrate_stirring.png"]}>

 1. Start by filling a Pioreactor vial about 3/4th with water, and place the stirbar inside.
 Close with lid.
 Place into the Pioreactor.
-2. From the web interface, in _Pioreactors_, find the Pioreactor you wish to calibrate.
-Click _Calibrate_.
-3. Click _stirring_.
+1. We'll perform this routine through your computer's command line.
+Need help [accessing it](/user-guide/accessing-raspberry-pi)?
+2. Enter **`ssh pioreactor@<insert unit name>.local`**.
+    *   For example, to calibrate on our Pioreactor named _worker3_, we typed **`ssh pioreactor@worker3.local`**.
+    *   The default password is `raspberry`.
+2. After SSHing into your Pioreactor, enter `pio calibrations run --device stirring`.
-4. Click _Start_.
-The Pioreactor will increment the voltage applied to the motor, and record the RPM.
+4. The Pioreactor will increment the voltage applied to the motor, and record the RPM.
 After it's done, it will collect this data into a calibration curve, and store it locally.
+4. At the end, you'll be prompted to set this as the "active" calibration.
+Select "Yes".

 </AssemblyInstructionBlock>